 PSReadLine is a PowerShell module designed to provide color-coding of PowerShell scripts in the PowerShell 7 console.
 The module, included with PowerShell 7 by default, makes editing at the command line easier and more on par with the features available in Linux shells.
 You can also use the later versions of PS Readline with Windows PowerShell.

-Systems used in the chapter
+System used in the chapter

 This chapter is all about getting you started with PowerShell 7 – installing and configuring your environment to make the most out of PowerShell 7.
 In this chapter, you use a single host, SRV1, as follows: